-There are a lot of hawker stalls in Farrer Park but none of them can really be classed as great; except the 88 Hong Kong Roast Meat Specialist.
+There are a lot of hawker stalls in Farrer Park but none of them can really be classed as great except the 88 Hong Kong Roast Meat Specialist.
 In fact, amazing is probably a better descriptor.
-I have no hesitation in saying they serve the best Wanton Mee and roasted pork belly in Singapore.
+I have no hesitation in saying their original stall serves the best wanton mee and roasted pork belly in Singapore.

 Flossie’s rating: ★★★★★

-It is a bit of a myth to think that hawker food, generally speaking, is good.
-While there is some terrific hawker fare out there, there are also an equal number – if not more – lacklustre experiences to be had.
+There is some terrific hawker fare to be had in Singapore.
+But, there are also an equal number – if not more – lacklustre experiences as well.
 High rents and the pressure to keep meals under $5 a bowl quite often leads to skimping on quality ingredients.
-Somehow, the 88 Hong Kong Roast Meat Specialist manages to keep prices reasonable and the food is delicious.
+Somehow, the 88 Hong Kong Roast Meat Specialist keeps prices reasonable and the food is world-class.

-I ordered a regular Wanton Mee with chilli.
-This is a popular Southern Chinese dish consisting of egg noodles seasoned with chilli, and served with wontons and roasted pork (also known as char siew).
-I ordered it “dry” which means the noodles and pork are served together while the wontons come in a separate small bowl of soup.
+The biggest seller at 88 Hong Kong is the wanton mee.
+This is a popular southern Chinese dish consisting of egg noodles seasoned with chilli, and served with wontons and roasted pork (also known as char siew).
+It is most commonly served “dry” which means the noodles and pork are tossed together while the wontons come in a separate side bowl with soup.

-I also tried a serving of the roasted duck.
-Those muscular ducks hanging in the window, with their gleaming crispy-red skin, were too hard to resist.
-It is not as easy to find good roasted duck in Singapore compared to Hong Kong.
-The meat tends to be less meaty and more dry, which may indeed be down to local tastes.
-But, the duck at this place is good.
-The crunchy skin is delicious (I could happily just eat that skin on its own!) and the flesh is not at all boney, although it could be more fatty.
+Occasionally I indulge in a serving of the roasted duck.
+Those muscular ducks hanging in the window, with their gleaming crispy-red skin, are hard to resist.
+It is not as easy to find good roasted duck in Singapore relative to Hong Kong.
+The duck at 88 Hong Kong is good.
+The crunchy skin is delicious (I could happily just eat that skin on its own!) and the flesh is not at all boney, although it is sometimes a little dry.

-Each time I go back the 88 Hong Kong Meat Specialist, I always discover new favourites.
-Like the roasted pork belly, also know as sio bak.
-This is their most famous dish, which causes the long queues!
+I would be amiss not to mention the roasted pork belly, also know as sio bak.
+This is what gets the crowds droolling!
 The flesh of the pork glistens white with a thick line of gooey, yummy fat connecting it to a crunchy layer of crackling.
 Ooooh… that crackling.
 It’s roasted to a tee – very crunchy and salty – and well worth the calories.
 If you order a side of vegetables, they will quite often top it off with some pork fat or a couple of slivers of crackling too, if you’re lucky!

 88 Hong Kong Roast Meat Specialist